Verlias/Verlias/README.md

 # 🧑🏻‍💻 Logan Voravong.

 Hello!
-I'm Logan, a **Computer Science & Mathematics** student with concentrations in Artificial Intelligence and Machine Learning, as well as Algorithms and Theory.
+I'm **Logan**, a Computer Science & Mathematics student with concentrations in Artificial Intelligence & Machine Learning and Computer Systems & Architecture.

-I'm particularly interested in **Machine Learning Engineering**, **low-level programming**, and **Robotics & Automation**.
-Passionate about tackling intricate challenges, I’m dedicated to using my technical knowledge to explore new possibilities in automation and intelligent systems, continuously pushing the limits of what technology can achieve.
+I'm particularly interested in **ML infrastructure**, **reliability**, and **monitoring** — focused on building scalable, fault-tolerant systems that make machine learning production-ready.
+Passionate about tackling complex engineering challenges, I'm dedicated to the infrastructure layer behind intelligent systems — continuously pushing the limits of what reliable, observable ML platforms can achieve.